codefellows/seattle-code-301n24/curriculum/class-09/facilitator/README.md

 ### Modularization

 - **Why** (5 min)
-  - To Keep it organized
+  - To keep it organized
   - To make it DRY
   - To make it testable
   - To make it reuseable